 By Brenda B. Covert

 1 Pain is a feeling of hurt.
 It is suffering.
-It can be physical, such as getting your hair pulled.
+Pain can be physical, such as getting your hair pulled.
 Physical pain often serves as a warning.
 Stop!
 Don't touch that--it will harm you!
 It can also be emotional.
-Some call it heartache; others call is psychic stress.
-It's not something we can see, but we can see the evidence that it exists.
+Some call emotional pain "heartache;" others call it psychic stress.
+It's not something we can see, but we can see evidence that it exists.
 Tears may come to the eyes.
 The forehead wrinkles, and the brows come down.
 Lips may be pressed together, turned down at the corners, or quivering.
 Pain itself may be invisible, but the reaction to pain can be seen.

 2 For some people, the emotional pain they feel inside is too much to bear.
 It causes them to hurt themselves.
 They turn to carving into their own skin.
 They create wounds and scars.
 We call it self-harm or self-mutilation.